lmchih/autoscaling-webapp-right-way/README.md

 ### Auto Scaler

-The auto scaler compoments are mostly sit in between the load balancer and groups of server instances.
+The auto scalers are mostly sit in between the load balancer and groups of server instances.
 They monitor the workloads and runs some algorithms to decide when and how to scale up/down of the number of the running instances.
 An auto-scaler is considered good if it can predict the future requests and proactively manage the server instances.

 #### Monitoring

 The monitoring subsystem is responsible for accepting monitoring information and storing information of each metric in a time series database.
-Implement a program intercepts the requests from the load balancer, right before they are sent to those target instances.
-In that way we can easily observe the number of the read/writes reqeusts per seconds(minutes).
+Implementing a program to intercept the requests from the load balancer, right before they are sent to those target instances.
+In that way we are able to easily observe the number of the read/write reqeusts per seconds(minutes).

 #### Auto Scaling Policy and Metrics